 Decrease in Numbers

 Non-Hispanic white children, non-Hispanic black, and non-Hispanic American and Alaskan Native children all decreased in population between 2000 and 2010.

 State-level changes in the number of children ranged from a 30% increase in Nevada to a 12% decrease in Vermont and Washington, D.C.
 Texas gained the most number of children (+979,065) while New York lost the most (-365,178).

 The 2010 census found 14.2 million children (19% of all children in the U.S.) living in the country’s largest 100 cities.
 Nearly three-quarters of the child population in the 100 largest cities belong to a racial or Hispanic minority group.
 Fifty-five of the 100 largest cities experience an increase in the number of children between 2000 and 2010.

 Slower pace of growth for children is likely to reduce the demand for new schools, more teachers, and related infrastructure, but educational systems will likely need to address the needs of English Language Learners.

 Statements & Quotations

-Children accounted for 40% of the population in 1990, but they account for only 24% today.
-Much of the decline in the relative size of the population under age 18 occurred during the second half of the last century.
+Children accounted for 40% of the United States population in 1990, but they account for only 24% today.
+Much of the decline in the relative size of the population of people under age 18 occurred during the second half of the last century.

 It is important to note that the child population is growing rapidly in many states where child outcomes are among the worst in the country.
 Of the five states that experienced increases in the number of children since 2000 (Texas, Florida, Georgia, North Carolina, and Arizona), none rank in the top half of states based on the comprehensive measure of child well-being presented in the 2011 KIDS COUNT Data Book.